SYalouz/QuantNBody/README.md

  ## Tutorials

-Different examples and tutorials are furnished in the tutorial/ repository in python or under the form of Jupyter notebooks.
+Different examples and tutorials are furnished in the [Tutorials repository](https://github.com/SYalouz/QuantNBody/tree/main/Tutorials) under the form of Jupyter notebooks or python scripts.

  ## How to contribute